ArantesVini/cybersecurity-practice/basics/reconnaissance-info-gathering/main.md

 3. WHOIS

 Whois is run by the terminal by `whois [url]` and the output will got information like the person name and email, DNS server, domain information, phisical adress, and sometimes even the owner document.

+4. Whatweb

+First of all is important to tell that **whatweb** got a "stealthy" version that we can use in any site, thatj ust send one HTTP request, but got more aggressive modes that we can just use in pentest.
+To use simply type `whatweb [url]` this will use the default level of `--aggression`, 1 is the stealthy one, that send one http request.

+This version will already output to us the server, where it is, languages uses, cookies etc. With verbose mode `--verbose` or `-v` we will get a better version to read, also with plugin descriptions.

+We can also use whatweb to scan a network range, by `whatweb xxx.xxx.x.1-xxx.xxx.x.255` in example of a netmask to go from 1 to 255, the usual.

+By this we can perform a `--aggression=3` in my own net, if i got some page run on my network this will output even **password field**, in a pentest this could be used in a brute force attack.
+In a big range of network we can use `--no-errors` at the end to prevent the _No route to host_ error, of offline ip adress.

+## Gathering email from a company or domain